christchurch, New+Zealand

 Climate

-Christchurch experiences an oceanic climate with mild summers and cool winters.
-Average summer temperatures range from 12°C to 22°C (54°F to 72°F), while winter temperatures range from 1°C to 10°C (34°F to 50°F).
-The city enjoys a moderate amount of sunshine year-round, with rainfall spread evenly throughout the year, although June tends to be the wettest month.
+Christchurch experiences a temperate oceanic climate with mild to warm summers and cool winters.
+Summer temperatures range from 12°C to 25°C (54°F to 77°F), while winter temperatures typically range from 3°C to 14°C (37°F to 57°F).
+The city receives moderate rainfall throughout the year, with the wettest months being May and June.

 Population